-One of the first things that I hear when people are looking to invest in Bitcoin is “What is the best way to store bitcoin?”.
-It’s no wonder why, the real danger with cryptocurrency likely isn’t unrealized losses from temporary price drops, it’s having everything actually stolen from an unsecured wallet with no way to get it back.
+One of the first things that I hear when people are looking to invest in Bitcoin is “what’s the best way to buy and store cryptocurrency?”.
+It’s no wonder why, the real danger with cryptocurrency likely isn’t unrealized losses from dips in the price, it’s having everything actually stolen from an unsecured wallet with no way to get it back.

-This fear is in almost every first-time bitcoin buyer I talk to that’s looking to buy Bitcoin or Ethereum.
+This fear is in almost every first-time bitcoin buyer I talk to that’s looking to buy their first Bitcoin, Ethereum or Litecoin.
 Luckily most hackers are chasing after the big payouts, like the $32.6 million of Ethereum stolen in the Parity hack in the summer of 2017.
 It’s pretty obvious why hackers target such big paydays.
 But don’t let your guard down simply because you don’t have millions to invest — there are plenty of people happy to take your rainy-day bitcoin fund.

 If this is your first time buying bitcoin, we’d recommend you skip the following for the time being and just sign up for a completely free Coinbase account.
-With Coinbase you can do everything – buy, sell, send, receive, and even store your Bitcoin in their secure vault.
+With Coinbase you can do everything – buy, sell, send, and receive.
 It’s the ultimate starter pack for cryptocurrency.
-They also support Ethereum and Litecoin.
+They also support Ethereum, Litecoin, and Bitcoin Cash.

 There’s a lot to learn about cryptocurrencies and Coinbase is nearly impossible to screw up.
 A good first experience will build a solid foundation for the future.

-It’s completely free to open an account and you can transfer the cryptocurrency you buy to any wallet that you decide to invest in when you know more about your needs.Get Coinbase <- Get $10 worth of FREE Bitcoin when you purchase $100 of Bitcoin
+It’s completely free to open an account and you can transfer the cryptocurrency you buy to any wallet that you decide to invest in when you know more about your needs.Get Coinbase <- We both get $10 worth of FREE Bitcoin when you purchase $100 of Bitcoin

 What is a bitcoin wallet?